asemoon/team/README.md

 * Use a software development methodology that works for your team.
 * Extreme ownership in the engineering team: once developers are code complete, they are not done!
 They are trained to have this mindset that they are done once what they are working on is in production creating value for end-users.
-* Continuous negotiation with the product team: continuous negotiation with the product team: There is a constant line of communication open between engineers and product managers to bring down the feature scope/complexity while not drastically minimize the value delivered to the user.
+* Continuous negotiation with the product team: There is a constant line of communication open between engineers and product managers to bring down the feature scope/complexity while not drastically minimize the value delivered to the user.
 The result of this practice is to save time and development costs while still delivering great customer experience.